 Gambling and Stress

 When you are stressed, gambling might feel like a relief and a distraction, but gambling can cause more stress in a variety of ways.
 It will likely cause financial stress if you end up gambling away more money than you intended, and you start racking up debt.
-This could also lead to stresses on your relationships, and cause a loss of trust with your family and friends.
+This could also lead to stress on your relationships, and cause a loss of trust with your family and friends.

 Gambling is not an effective coping mechanism.

-If you are looking for something to “take the edge off” after a long day, try getting some fresh air and going for a 30 minute walk around your neighborhood.
-It may not seem like it would be relaxing, but exercise is one of the best natural stress-reducers.
+If you are looking for something to “take the edge off” after a long day, try getting some fresh air and going for a 30-minute walk around your neighborhood.
+It may not seem like it would be relaxing, but exercise is one of the best natural stress reducers.

 How to Help a Loved One

 Be aware of the signs of compulsive gambling, and the symptoms of depression and anxiety.
 A gambling problem can be difficult to spot, especially when they are gambling primarily online.
 If you see any of these things amplified in your loved one, don’t try to solve the problem on your own.
 Get involved in a support group, and seek professional help for your loved one.